Ficool

 Normal walk.
 Normal night.

-Then the scream shattered everything.
+Then a scream shattered everything.

 "Stay," I told Phantom.
-Too sharp, but she froze.

 I ran.

-The bike banked hard into merchant alleys—narrow passages stacked with centuries of chaotic architecture.
+The bike banked hard into merchant alleys—narrow passages stacked with centuries of architecture.
 Bad for hoverbikes.
 Good for idiots like me.

 But that wasn't when you quit.